lgss/service-design-manual/service-manual/user-centred-design/data-visualisation.md

 There are many examples of best practice style guides already in place.
 For example, [The Economist](http://www.economist.com/) has a clearly defined house style that allows its readers to readily identify and understand their visualisations.
 They publish a new visualisation every day in their [Graphic Detail](http://www.economist.com/blogs/graphicdetail).
 This guide attempts to build on the best practice from a range of organisations.

 ### GDS example
-The [GOV.UK Performance Platform](https://www.gov.uk/performance) helps the government make decisions based on data, often presented through innovative visualisations (built using [D3.js](http://d3js.org/)).
-The example below compares weekly visitors to GOV.UK with the two main websites it replaced.
+The [LGSS Performance Platform](https://www.gov.uk/performance) helps the government make decisions based on data, often presented through innovative visualisations (built using [D3.js](http://d3js.org/)).
+The example below compares weekly visitors to LGSS with the two main websites it replaced.
 ![Weekly uniques](/service-manual/assets/images/data-visualisation/weekly-uniques.png)

 ## Telling the story